-1.png)

 We're just getting started

-Though we've faced our share of challenges, from technical growing hurdles to financial constraints during the cost-of-living crisis, our vision remains clear: to expand our community mushroom farming model across each ward of Manchester and beyond, supporting people affected by food insecurity, creating opportunities for young people, and providing accessible education at a local level.
+Though we've faced our share of challenges, from technical growing hurdles to financial constraints, our vision remains clear: to expand our community mushroom farming model across each ward of Manchester and beyond, supporting people affected by food insecurity, creating opportunities for young people, and providing accessible education at a local level.

 Our Story